A Room Divider Can Also Give Your Home A Makeover!

 You can choose if you want just one or both nightstands because they come in pairs along with the two large twin beds that tuck away nicely when not in use.

-The room divider can be divided into three sections and each section is deep enough to fit a standard twin-size bed.
+The room divider is divided into three sections, each deep enough to fit a standard twin-size bed.

 Setting Up Divider/Bookcase